 - Salt and freshly ground black pepper

-In a glass measuring cup, combine the oil and chili powder.
+- In a glass measuring cup, combine the oil and spices.
 Pour over the vegetable mixture and stir well.

 - Heat a large cast iron skillet or wok over medium high heat.
 Once hot, add the marinated vegetables and cook, stirring, until just tender, 5-7 minutes.
 Season with salt and pepper.
 Spoon into warmed tortillas and top with cheese, avocado, lime juice, cilantro, and sour cream if desired.